 St Joseph’s SMA House, Wilton is one of the two SMA Houses in Cork City.

-The SMA purchased Wilton in 1888 from Mr James O'Connor.
-The property then was made up of a delapidated "country residence" and 72 acres of farmland.
-Fr Joseph Zimmermann SMA, then Superior of SMA in Ireland paid £1,000 for the house and lands to use as an "Apostolic school".
-An apostlic school was a secondary school intended to give the necessary academic education to boys wanting to go on for the priesthood or religious life, but whos parents were financially unable to give them places in the few secondary schools that existed.
+The SMA purchased Wilton in 1888 from Mr James O’Connor.
+The property then was made up of a dilapidated “country residence” and 72 acres of farmland.
+Fr Joseph Zimmermann SMA, then Superior of SMA in Ireland paid £1,000 for the house and lands to use as an “Apostolic school”.
+An apostolic school was a secondary school intended to give the necessary academic education to boys wanting to go on for the priesthood or religious life, but whose parents were financially unable to give them places in the few secondary schools that existed.
 Many dioceses had similar schools known as Diocesan Colleges.